xavibenjamin/brightlycolored.org/about.md

 The site is hosted by [Netlify](https://www.netlify.com/), and powered by [Jekyll](http://jekyllrb.com). _Brightly Colored_ is typeset in Whitney by [Hoefler & Co.](http://www.typography.com/)

 A huge thanks to the friends who've contributed to this site: [TJ Draper](/authors/tjdraper) and [Keaton Taylor](/authors/keatontaylor).
 Also thanks to [Sonya Mann](https://twitter.com/sonyaellenmann) for editing a few articles here and there, making me sound much better.
-Of course, a huge thank you to my partner in crime, Kelly Smith, who listens to ideas and helps proofread from time to time.
+Of course, a huge thank you to my partner in crime, [Kelly Smith](/authors/kellysmith), who reads drafts and sometimes writes herself.

 ## Affiliate Links